SwingGuy1024/Blog/Bad Uses of Optional.md

 And, before Optional was invented, there was already a widely-used way to specify a parameter as optional: Overloading!

     private void someMethod() { someMethod(getDefaultWidget()); }
-    private void someMethod(Widget widget) { ... }
+    private void someMethod(Widget requiredWidget) { ... }

-This also needs to be written carefully.
-This overloaded code can still lead to a NullPointerException, if someone passes null to the second method.
-But rather than requiring the calling method to test the value for null, the overloaded methods can instead be written this way:
+Of course, it's still possible for someone to call the second method with null.
+If this is a concern, you can still prevent it by writing your code this way:

     private void someMethod() { someMethod(null); }
     private void someMethod(final Widget widgetOrNull) {